Routing

 // ...

-The example says that if we open https://any-domain.com/rss.xml in the browser, the presenter Feed with the action rss will be displayed, if https://domain.com/article/12, the Article with the view action is displayed, etc. If no suitable route is found, Nette Application responds by throwing an exception BadRequestException, which appears to the user as a 404 Not Found error page.
+The example shows that if we open https://domain.com/rss.xml in the browser, the Feed presenter with the rss action will be displayed.
+If https://domain.com/article/12, the Article presenter with the view action will be displayed, etc. If no suitable route is found, Nette Application responds by throwing a BadRequestException, which is displayed to the user as a 404 Not Found error page.

 Order of Routes

-The order in which the routes are listed is very important because they are evaluated sequentially from top to bottom.
+The order in which the individual routes are listed is absolutely crucial, because they are evaluated sequentially from top to bottom.
 The rule is that we declare routes from specific to general:

-// WRONG: 'rss.xml' matches the first route and misunderstands this as <slug>
+// WRONG: 'rss.xml' is captured by the first route and understands this string as <slug>

 $router->addRoute('<slug>', 'Article:view');